-To: The Honorable Daniel McKee, Governor

-The Honorable Dominick J. Ruggerio, President of the Rhode Island Senate

-The Honorable K. Joseph Shekarchi, Speaker of the Rhode Island House of Representatives
+To: The Honorable Daniel McKee, Governor The Honorable Dominick J. Ruggerio, President of the Rhode Island Senate The Honorable K. Joseph Shekarchi, Speaker of the Rhode Island House of Representatives you with the 2023Annual Performance and Financial Report of the Office of Energy Resources (OER).

-In accordance with the provisions of Rhode Island General Laws §39-2-1.2(k), I am pleased to provide you with the 2022 Annual Performance and Financial Report of the Office of Energy Resources (OER).
+In accordance with the provisions of Rhode Island General Laws §39-2-1.2(k), I am pleased to provide emissions reduction goals leading the state to achieve net-zero emissions economy-wide by 2050.
+OER is pleased to report progress in the state's ongoing efforts to achieve a clean, affordable, reliable, and more equitable energy future.
+Notable accomplishments include the following:

-Thanks to your leadership, Rhode Island continues to enhance its status as a dynamic national leader on innovative clean energy programs that are growing jobs, creating new investment opportunities, reducing energy costs for Ocean State families and businesses, shrinking carbon footprints, and ensuring a more reliable and sustainable energy system.
+Thanks to your leadership, Rhode Island continues to be a national leader in innovative clean energy programs that are growing jobs, creating new investment opportunities, reducing long-term energy costs for Ocean State families and businesses, shrinking carbon footprints, and ensuring a more reliable, equitable and sustainable energy system.